 Discovering...

-From lantern-lit rooftop bars overlooking ancient medinas to world-class nightclubs with international DJs.
-The complete guide to going out in Morocco.
+From lantern-lit rooftop bars above ancient medinas to world-class nightclubs with international DJs and Gnawa rhythms on Atlantic terraces.
+The complete guide to going out after dark in Morocco.

-Morocco's nightlife defies the expectations many visitors arrive with.
-While this is a Muslim-majority country with deep religious traditions, it is also a place where rooftop cocktail bars glow above ancient medinas, where world-class DJs play to packed nightclubs until 4:00 AM, and where Gnawa musicians channel centuries of spiritual tradition through hypnotic live performances.
-The nightlife scene is vibrant, varied, and growing more sophisticated every year.
+Morocco's nightlife defies the expectations most visitors arrive with.
+This is a Muslim-majority country with deep religious traditions, but it is also a place where rooftop cocktail bars glow above ancient medinas, world-class DJs play to packed nightclubs until 4:00 AM, and Gnawa musicians channel centuries of spiritual tradition through hypnotic live performances.
+The scene is growing more sophisticated every year, and genuinely different from anything in Europe or the Americas.

-Each city offers a completely different after-dark experience.
-Marrakech is the glamour capital, where rooftop bars and mega-clubs cater to an international jet set.
-Casablanca has the most cosmopolitan and locally-driven scene, with wine bars, jazz clubs, and underground DJ nights.
-Tangier channels its bohemian literary heritage through atmospheric bars overlooking the Mediterranean.
-Agadir is pure beach-party energy.
-And Essaouira is the soul of Morocco's music scene, where Gnawa rhythms fill the Atlantic-facing terraces nightly.
+Each city offers a different after-dark experience.
+Marrakech is the glamour capital with rooftop bars and mega-clubs.
+Casablanca has the most cosmopolitan scene with wine bars, jazz clubs, and underground DJ nights.
+Tangier channels bohemian literary heritage through atmospheric bars overlooking the Mediterranean.
+Agadir is beach-party energy.
+Essaouira is the soul of Morocco's music scene.
+And Rabat surprises with refined jazz bars and wine lounges.
+This guide covers venues, alcohol laws, dress codes, safety tips, late-night dining, Jemaa el-Fnaa after dark, cultural shows, costs, and FAQs.

 Every Moroccan city has its own after-dark personality.
 Here is what to expect in each major destination.

-Venue availability and prices may vary by season.
-Seasonal pricing can change, especially during peak tourist months and holidays.
+Venue availability and prices vary by season.
+Seasonal pricing can change during peak months.

 Glamorous, International, Rooftop Culture

 Marrakech is the undisputed nightlife capital of Morocco.
-The scene revolves around glamorous rooftop bars with Atlas Mountain views, high-energy nightclubs that attract international DJs, and intimate cocktail lounges hidden inside restored riads.
+The scene revolves around glamorous rooftop bars with Atlas Mountain views, high-energy nightclubs that book international DJs, and intimate cocktail lounges hidden inside restored riads.
 The city draws a cosmopolitan crowd of tourists, expats, and wealthy Moroccans, creating an atmosphere unlike anywhere else in North Africa.
-Start the evening on a lantern-lit rooftop overlooking Jemaa el-Fnaa, then move to the Hivernage district where the clubs pulse until the early hours.
+Start the evening on a lantern-lit rooftop above Jemaa el-Fnaa, then move to the Hivernage district where clubs pulse until 4:00 AM.

-Casablanca is Morocco's most cosmopolitan city and its nightlife reflects a sophisticated, urban energy.
-The city has the country's most diverse bar and club scene, from sleek hotel rooftop lounges with Atlantic Ocean views to underground DJ nights and live jazz bars.
-Casablanca's nightlife is less tourist-focused than Marrakech, attracting a well-dressed local crowd of young professionals.
+Casablanca has Morocco's most diverse bar and club scene, driven by a sophisticated local crowd of young professionals rather than tourists.
+Sleek hotel rooftop lounges with Atlantic Ocean views sit alongside underground DJ nights and live jazz bars.
 The Corniche along the coast and the Maarif district downtown are the two main nightlife zones.
-Expect later starts and later finishes than other Moroccan cities.
+Casablanca starts later and finishes later than other Moroccan cities.
+The city's wine bars and jazz clubs rival anything you would find in a European capital.

 Tangier has a legendary nightlife heritage.
-This was the city of Paul Bowles, William Burroughs, and the Beat Generation, where artists and writers drank absinthe in smoky bars overlooking the Strait of Gibraltar.
-Today, Tangier's nightlife scene is undergoing a renaissance.
-New cocktail bars and rooftop lounges sit alongside historic literary haunts in the old kasbah.
+This was the city of Paul Bowles, William Burroughs, and the Beat Generation, where artists drank absinthe in smoky bars overlooking the Strait of Gibraltar.
+Today, new cocktail bars and rooftop lounges sit alongside historic literary haunts in the old kasbah.
 The Mediterranean coast provides a stunning backdrop for sunset drinks.
-The crowd is an intriguing mix of Moroccan creatives, Spanish visitors crossing the strait, and international artists drawn by the city's bohemian energy.
+The crowd is an intriguing mix of Moroccan creatives, Spanish visitors from across the strait, and international artists drawn by the city's bohemian history.

 Beachfront, Resort, All-Night Parties

 Agadir is Morocco's beach party capital.
-Rebuilt after the devastating 1960 earthquake, the city has a modern resort feel with a long stretch of Atlantic beach lined with hotels, restaurants, and nightlife venues.
-The scene is more relaxed and resort-oriented than Marrakech or Casablanca.
-Beach clubs play music through the afternoon into sunset, then the action moves to the clubs in the Secteur Touristique that pump until dawn.
+Rebuilt after the 1960 earthquake, the city has a modern resort feel with a long Atlantic beach lined with hotels, restaurants, and nightlife venues.
+Beach clubs play music through the afternoon into sunset, then the action shifts to the clubs in the Secteur Touristique that go until dawn.
 European charter tourists, young Moroccans from the south, and surfers create a fun, unpretentious crowd.
-Agadir has Morocco's most permissive nightlife atmosphere.
+Agadir has Morocco's most relaxed and permissive nightlife atmosphere.

 Live Music, Bohemian, Laid-Back